hpxmlwg/hpxml/guide/source/program_administrator/opportunities_benefits.rst

 Opportunities and Benefits for HPXML Adoption
 #############################################

-The HPXML was created to achieve some basic goals that are critical to a growing
+The [NEED TO BE CONSISTENT IN DOC ABOUT USING "THE HPXML" OR JUST "HPXML".
+CHOOSE ONE AND STICK TO IT.]HPXML was created to achieve some basic goals that are critical to a growing
 industry:

 #.
 Standardize terminology and facilitate the collection of higher quality